redux-saga/saga-query/README.md

 - A familiar middleware system that node.js developers are familiar with (e.g. express, koa)
 - Unleash the power of redux-saga to handle any async flow control use-cases
+- Full control over the data fetching and caching layers in your application
+- Fine tune queries and caching for your specific needs
 - Pre-built middleware to cut out boilerplate for interacting with redux and redux-saga
 - Simple recipes to handle complex use-cases like cancellation, polling,